Contactee: Early examples

 As early as the 18th century, people like Emanuel Swedenborg were claiming to be in psychic contact with inhabitants of other planets.
 1758 saw the publication of Concerning Earths in the Solar World, in which Swedenborg detailed his alleged journeys to the inhabited planets.
 J. Gordon Melton notes that Swedenborg's planetary tour stops at Saturn, the furthest planet discovered during Swedenborg's era, he did not visit then-unknown Uranus, Neptune, or Pluto.

 In 1891, Thomas Blott's book The Man From Mars was published.
 The author claimed to have met a Martian in Kentucky.
 Unusually for an early contactee, Blott reported that the Martian communicated not via telepathy, but in English.

 1900s

-George Adamski, who is probably the best-known UFO contactee of the 1950s, had an earlier interest in the occult, and in the 1930s founded the Royal Order of Tibet, a neo-theosophical organization.
-Michael Barkun wrote of Adamski: "His [later] messages from the Venusians sounded suspiciously like his own earlier occult teachings."
+George Adamski, the first and most prominent UFO contactee of the 1950s, had a previous interest in the occult and founded the Royal Order of Tibet, a neo-theosophical organization, in the 1930s.
+Michael Barkun later wrote of Adamski: "His [later] messages from the Venusians sounded suspiciously like his own earlier occult teachings."

 Christopher Partridge noted significantly that the pre-1947 contactees "do not involve UFOs".